-- On September 12, 2019, Auryn Resources Inc. (the "Company" or "Auryn") closed a secured bridge loan facility (the "Bridge Loan") for up to \$6,000, of which \$3,000 was drawn.
-The funds will be used for general working capital. - On July 11, 2019, the Company closed a non-brokered flow-through private placement of 633,334 flow-through common shares (the "2019 FT Shares") at a price of CAD\$3.00 per 2019 FT Share for gross proceeds of \$1,900 (the "July 2019 Offering").
+- On March 18, 2020, Auryn Resources Inc. (the "Company" or "Auryn") provided a corporate update and discussed its response to concerns surrounding the COVID-19 pandemic, and the potential impact on the Company's business.
+The Company advised that all of its office employees had been given the option to work from home, while personnel in Peru had been recalled from the field due to a 15 day government imposed lockdown in the country.
+The Company also announced its plans to release an initial PEA on the Homestake Ridge project and revised targets for its Committee Bay project in the coming weeks. - On February 27, 2020, Auryn completed a non-brokered private placement, which closed in two tranches, for gross proceeds of \$15,000, by issuing 9,375,000 common shares priced at \$1.60 (the "2020 Offering").
+A total of \$59,000 was paid in commissions.
+Proceeds from the 2020 Offering will be used to fund continued surface exploration at its Sombrero and Curibaya projects located in southern Peru and for general working capital (see press release dated February 27, 2020). - On February 6, 2020, concurrent with the closing of the first tranche of the 2020 Offering, the Company completed an amendment to the September 2019 bridge loan (the "Loan Amendment") to provide certain conversion rights to both the lender and the Company, as well as reducing the interest rate to 5% from the date of the Loan Amendment (see press release dated February 6, 2020). - On December 17, 2019, the Company announced the appointment of Christian Rios as Vice President of South America.
+Mr. Rios is a professional geologist (P.Geo.) with a Masters in Economic Geology from the University of Arizona and brings nineteen years of experience in exploration, mining development and operations, specializing in Peru.
+Mr. Rios will be responsible for leading the operations of Auryn's exploration activities in Peru. - On September 12, 2019, Auryn closed a secured bridge Ioan facility (the "Bridge Loan") for up to \$6,000, of which \$3,000 was drawn. - On July 11, 2019, the Company closed a non-brokered flow-through private placement of 633,334 flow-through common shares (the "2019 FT Shares") at a price of CAD\$3.00 per 2019 FT Share for gross proceeds of \$1,900 (the "July 2019 Offering").
 The purpose of the July 2019 Offering was to fund the Company's 2019 exploration program at its Committee Bay project. - On March 27, 2019, Auryn completed a non-brokered private placement for gross proceeds of \$5,255.
 The placement consisted of 3,284,375 common shares (the "Shares") priced at CAD\$1.60 per Share (the "March 2019 Offering"). - On March 26, 2019, the Company announced the appointment of Stacy Rowa as Chief Financial Officer, effective April 1, 2019, upon the resignation of Peter Rees as Chief Financial Officer and Corporate Secretary to pursue a new opportunity. - On February 15, 2019 the Company announced that Jeffrey Mason, CPA, CA, was appointed to its Board of Directors.
 Mr. Mason is a corporate and financial professional with over 25 years of experience serving public companies in the mining and mineral exploration industry.